255BITS/trade-walls/README.md

 # TradeWalls.near
-Entry for the Autonomous Agent: AI x Web3 Hackathon

 TradeWalls is a cryptocurrency trading tool that allows users to plan their trades in advance and have an autonomous agent execute them later.
 It utilizes a trading strategy aimed at optimizing the ownership of a chosen asset.